ope-tech/laravel-ses/README.md

 https://docs.aws.amazon.com/sns/latest/dg/sns-http-https-endpoint-as-subscriber.html

-At minimum you need to setup assign the IAM user you have selected access rights to send email via SES and to received SNS notifications.
+At minimum you need to setup assign the IAM user you have selected access rights to send email via SES and to receive SNS notifications.

 AWS CloudFormation policy example: